 Day 3: After A leisurely breakfast we take time to explore the town.
 We visit the Old Library Museum with its collection of fossils of over 200 million years old as well as the Reinet House, a beautifully reserved Cape Dutch house.
 After Lunch we continue to the Mountain Zebra National Park, where we will be able to see some of the 250 Zebras, as well as some of the other animals living there.
 The evening is spent feasting on a real South African dinner and then relaxing under the Karoo night sky.
 On a clear night many shooting stars are visible in the Karoo, making this a magnificent experience.
 We spend our third night at this park in lovely bungalows.

-Day 5: After Breakfast we visit the Rhodes University, the Observatory Museum and other places of historical value.
+Day 5: After Breakfast we visit the Albany Cultural Museum, the Observatory Museum and other places of historical value.
 After seeing all that the town has to offer, it’s off in the direction of Bathurst where we have lunch at the old Pig and Whistle Hotel.
 Its pub dates back to 1834 (the oldest existing pub in South Africa).
-Next stop is the Toposcope and then to the big Pineapple farm, where we can enjoy freshly pressed Pineapple juice.
+Stopping at the oldest unaltered Anglican Church in South Africa, St John’s Church and then to the big Pineapple farm, where we can enjoy freshly pressed Pineapple juice.
 From there we move on towards the sunshine coast.
-We stop in the lovely riverside town of Port Alfred where we will visit the Kowie Museum.
-Our journey then continues through Alexandria back to Port Elizabeth.
-We will reach our destination in the late after noon.
+We stop in the lovely riverside town of Port Alfred with its beautiful marina then continue through Alexandria back to Port Elizabeth.
+We will reach our destination in the late afternoon.

 (from ZAR 8800/p/s)